yashdeep97/HugoBlog/content/post/week2.md

 - Wikimedia
 - MediaWiki
 - Page Forms
-disqusIdentifier: gsoc1
+disqusIdentifier: gsoc2
 ---

 <!--more-->
 ### The Community Bonding Period
 My end semester exams took up most of my time during the community bonding period.
-However, I managed to take out time to setup my own blog.
+However, I managed to take out time to set up my own blog.
 Setting up the blog using Hugo was fun and convenient.
 Also, I was lucky to find a great theme - tranquilpeak which has lots of features and integrated services like disqus.
-Once I was statisfied and had finished customizing the blog, I wrote my first blog post.
+Once I was satisfied and had finished customizing the blog, I wrote my first blog post.
 Apart from this, I interacted with my mentors, discussed a bit about the project and created a MediaWiki user page for myself and updated my profile.